 6. Kick Off Inactive or Unwanted Users

-Too many connected gadgets can use up bandwidth, causing everything to run slowly.
-Disconnect unneeded gadgets and protect your network by creating a strong password so that only approved people can access it.
-To secure guest access, it is recommended that a guest network also be enabled.
+Too many connected devices can use up bandwidth, causing everything to run slowly.
+Disconnect the ones that are inactive, unknown, and unnecessary, and protect your network by creating a strong password so that only approved people can access it.
+To secure guest access, we recommend following our essential guide to setting up guest Wi-Fi.

 Equipment Tweaks to Improve Internet Speed